Miss Heritage 2014: Ludo-diversity Queen

 Game 1- Iintonga is a South African ancient Indigenous Game.

-This game is an ancient game that has been practiced for many centuries in South AfricaTwo fighters go into a ring.
+This game is an ancient game that has been practiced for many centuries in South Africa Two fighters go into a ring.
 Each contestant will be having two plastic form rubber sticks, the attack and the defense stick.
 The referee blows a whistle to start the game and the fighters try to hit their opponent with their stick, while defending themselves with the defense stick.
 Points are given due to number of blows that hit the fighter’s body.
 A referee controls the match and a timekeeper controls the rounds in each bout.
 A bout consists of three rounds of one minute each.